General relaxation model for a homogeneous plasma with spherically symmetric velocity space: Temperature relaxation model

-This will be a general temperature relaxation model for velocity space with spherical symmetry.
-The solution to the above equation\EQ{dtTa0D1V} will take the following form when $\nuTa$ has weak dependence on $T_a$:
+Eq.\EQ{dtTa0D1V} serves as a general temperature relaxation model for scenario where velocity space exhibits spherical symmetry.
+Generally, $\nuTa$ shows a nonlinear dependent on $T_a$ and $T_b$.
+The solution to the above equation\EQ{dtTa0D1V} will take the following form only when $\nuTa$ has weak dependence on $T_a$,

 where $T_{a_0} = T_a (t =0)$ which will be determined by the initial condition.